pedrorrivero/qrand/CONTRIBUTING.md

 $ poetry install  [--extras "$COMMA_SEPARATED_EXTRAS"]
 ```

 Notice that specific platforms are not installed automatically.
-You can specify which ones to install through the extras tag.
+You can specify which ones to install through the extras tag (e.g. qiskit, cirq, qsharp).

 The resulting virtual environment with all the dependencies is activated as usual.
 If located [inside the repo](https://python-poetry.org/docs/configuration/#virtualenvsin-project-boolean) (i.e. `poetry config virtualenvs.in-project true` before `poetry install`):